Brevard Music Center: Facilities and Venues

 Brevard Music Center currently contains four performance venues on the campus.
 The largest one is the Whittington-Pfohl Auditorium, an outdoor hall with 1,800 seats, hosts more than eighty public concerts.
 Other than Whittington-Pfohl Auditorium, Brevard Music Center contains Thomas Hall and Straus Auditorium used to hold large ensemble rehearsals, studio classes, and chamber performances by students.
 Brevard Music Center also performs at Scott Concert Hall Porter Center at Brevard College for theater and opera productions.
 Parker Concert Hall, containing 400 seats, opened its first season in 2022 where Brevard Music Center Chambers concerts held by BMC faculty are performed.
 The Music Center, as it is known colloquially, also partners with the Transylvania County Library for a number of free public events.

 Brevard Music Center Summer Institute

 Brevard Music Centers hosts an international summer festival enrolling about four hundred students fourteen years older and above with a faculty that consists of professional musicians that come from across the country.
 The Brevard Music Center offers instruction in orchestral instruments, piano, composition, voice, jazz, and opera.
 Brevard Music Center contains two divisions of college and high school where both divisions orchestral students perform in many of the festival's ensembles.
 Both divisions also perform and rehearse chamber ensembles for both string and winds.
 Two-thirds of the student body is college age or older, and all students and faculty live on the wooded campus of 180 acre.

 Alumni

-Famous alumni include countertenor David Daniels, Boston Pops conductor Keith Lockhart, and violist Roberto Diaz, president of the Curtis Institute of Music.
+Famous alumni include countertenor David Daniels, Boston Pops conductor Keith Lockhart, violist Roberto Diaz, president of the Curtis Institute of Music, and Gianna Rolandi, internationally known coloratura soprano, who became Director of the Ryan Opera Center at Lyric Opera of Chicago after retiring from the stage.